 What it got wrong: No clear CTAs

 Like Zara, Wayfair, and the other sites discussed above, Fandango lacks a clear path for users.
 The problem: there’s no clear CTAs.
 In fact, at first glance, it looks like the homepage has no CTAs.
-That’s because the few that exist above the fold do not stand.
+That’s because the few that exist above the fold do not stand out.
 The two “Get Tickets” CTA buttons are placed in what appear to be ads, which are ignored by users.
 Another CTA —to enter your location or a movie title — is hidden in the search bar of the navigation menu.
 The “See all Movies” CTA below the search bar has even less visibility because of its size and lack of color contrast.

 Finally, the slider contains some implied CTAs to view the 2021 Summer Movie Preview, or a breakdown of a scene in Candyman, and so on.
 However, since they’re not worded as actions or placed in conventional button designs, they are also easily overlooked by the user.